SecLists.Org Security Mailing List Archive

 Details:

-malware-other, os-windows and server-webapp rule sets to provide
+file-multimedia and policy-other rule sets to provide coverage for

 For a complete list of new and modified rules please see: